 Harvest Bend CCS will ensure that continuous monitoring of the injection pressure, rate and volume, and annulus pressure comply with SWO 29-N-6 §3625.A.2 [40 CFR §146.90(b)] requirements.
-A Supervisory Control and Data Acquisition System (SCADA) will be installed at the injection well site to facilitate the operational data collection, monitoring, recording, and reporting.
+A Supervisory Control and Data Acquisition (SCADA) system will be installed [REDACTED] to facilitate the operational data collection, monitoring, recording, and reporting for each injection well.

 Continuous monitoring of the injected CO2 stream pressure and temperature will be performed, using digital pressure gauges installed in the CO2 pipeline near the pipeline-wellhead interface.
-An on-site SCADA system will be connected to the pipeline, and a flow meter-used to measure the injected CO2 mass flow rate-will be installed upstream of the injection well.
+An on-site SCADA system will be connected to the pipeline, and a flow meter-used to measure the injected CO2 mass flow rate-will be installed upstream of the injection wells.
 The mass flow rate meter will be connected to the SCADA system at the CO2 storage site to ensure continuous monitoring and control of the CO2 injection rate.